 The Corporation may, without the requirement for filing a Cash Flow Statement or Cash Flow Certificate, modify any mortgage loan underlying the 2018 Series B Participant Interest in order to address delinquencies or potential payment defaults.
 Any mortgage loan underlying the 2018 Series B Participant Interest may be removed from the 2018 Series B Participant Interest and thereby released from the lien of the General Resolution, without the requirement for filing a Cash Flow Statement or Cash Flow Certificate, in the event that in connection with enforcing remedies, the Corporation assigns its interest in such underlying mortgage loan to the City and/or accepts an interest from the City in a substitute or additional mortgage loan (which would thereupon become part of the 2018 Series B Participant Interest).
-In addition, certain underlying mortgage loans (identified in "Appendix D-1-Table 7: Developments and Permanent Mortgage Loans Underlying the 2018 Series B Participant Interest and thereby released from the 2018 Series B Participant Interest and Permanent Mortgage Loans Underlying the 2018 Series B Participant Interest and thereby released from the lien of the General Resolution (without regard to delinquency or default) at the direction of the
+In addition, certain underlying mortgage loans (identified in "Appendix D-1-Table 7: Developments and Permanent Mortgage Loans Underlying the 2018 Series B Participant Interest as of January 31, 2020") may be removed from the 2018 Series B Participant Interest and thereby released from the lien of the General Resolution (without regard to delinquency or default) at the direction of the